Wisconsin Badgers women's ice hockey: History

-On October 8, 1999, the Bulldogs played the Wisconsin Badgers in the first ever Women's WCHA conference game at the Kohl Center in Madison, WI.
+On October 8, 1999, the Minnesota Duluth Bulldogs played the Wisconsin Badgers in the first ever Women's WCHA conference game at the Kohl Center in Madison, Wisconsin.
 It was the highest attended game of the season (3,892) and resulted in an 8–1 defeat of the Badgers.

 In 2006, the Wisconsin Badgers became the first team outside the state of Minnesota to win the Women's Frozen Four championship.
-The Badgers defeated the defending champions, the Minnesota Golden Gophers, by a score of 3–0 at Mariucci Arena in Minneapolis, Minnesota.
+The Badgers defeated the defending champions, the Minnesota Golden Gophers, by 3–0 at Mariucci Arena in Minneapolis, Minnesota.

 On January 28, 2012, the Wisconsin Badgers broke the NCAA women's hockey attendance record for the third consecutive year with 12,402 fans in attendance.
 The game was part of a two-game sweep of the Bemidji State Beavers.
 The previous record for most fans to watch a women's college hockey game at the Kohl Center was 10,668.
 That record was set on January 29, 2011.

 On November 6, 2016, Ann-Renee Desbiens achieved career shutout number 44, breaking Noora Raty’s record for most NCAA career shutouts.

-An 8-2 win on December 4, 2016 against their rivals, the Minnesota Golden Gophers resulted in a career milestone.
+An 8–2 win on December 4, 2016, against their rivals, the Minnesota Golden Gophers resulted in a career milestone.
 Playing in front of a sellout crowd at Labahn Arena, Sarah Nurse scored a hat trick, becoming the first player in program history to score a hat trick against Minnesota.
-It marked the first time that Wisconsin scored eight goals in a game since October 11, 2015 against Ohio State, as five different Badgers scored at least one goal.
+It marked the first time that Wisconsin scored eight goals in a game since October 11, 2015, against Ohio State, as five different Badgers scored at least one goal.

-On January 14, 2017 Wisconsin once again broke its own NCAA women's hockey single-game attendance record of 13,573 which was set in 2014.
-The Badgers defeated St. Cloud State 2-0 at their at Fill the Bowl event in front of a crowd of 15,359.
+On January 14, 2017, Wisconsin once again broke its own NCAA women's hockey single-game attendance record of 13,573 which was set in 2014.
+The Badgers defeated St. Cloud State 2–0 at their Fill the Bowl event in front of a crowd of 15,359.